spencerjbeckwith/supersprite/examples/webpack/README.md

-# supersprite rollup example
+# supersprite webpack example

-This example contains a configuration that compiles a TypeScript project using supersprite to run in the browser using rollup.
-It showcases many of supersprite's core features.
+This example contains a configuration that compiles a TypeScript project using supersprite to run in the browser using webpack.
+As opposed to the rollup example, this does not show off any of supersprite's features.

 To get this example running locally:

 ```
-cd examples/rollup
+cd examples/webpack
 npm install
 npm run build
 npm run serve